136 Creative Party Ideas

 Each team gets three tosses at that distance to make one catch.
 Once all the teams have done their three tosses or made a catch, the ones who missed all three are eliminated, and the remaining teams separate from each other another five feet.

-This continues until all, but one team (the winners) have been eliminated.
+This continues until all but one team (the winners) have been eliminated.

-If thereâs a tie because more than one team misses all three tosses at the same distance, each side gets one additional toss until the tie is broken.
+If there’s a tie because more than one team misses all three tosses at the same distance, each side gets one additional toss until the tie is broken.
 If the next toss distance is made by more than one team, the remaining teams still move back five feet and continue with another set of three tosses at that distance.

-13. A foosball party
+17. A foosball party

 Two players each get party blowers (or party horns) and crouch down behind the table opposite the bowls.
 Give each player a supply of ping pong balls.

-When the game starts, players set the ping pong balls on the table in front of them and try to hit the ping pong balls across the table between the âgoalpostsâ and get the balls to land in the bowl at the other end.
+When the game starts, players set the ping pong balls on the table in front of them and try to hit them across the table between the “goalposts” and get the balls to land in the bowl at the other end.

-The first player to get five balls in the bowl wins, make sure someoneâs watching and keeping count so they can announce when someoneâs won since players may not be able to see.
+The first player to get five balls in the bowl wins; make sure someone’s watching and keeping count to announce when someone’s won since players may not be able to see.

-14. Flip cup
+18. Flip cup

 Another classic drinking game.
+Flip Cup is all about speed and coordination.

-Two teams of an equal number of players stand on opposite sides of a table facing one another.
+Two teams of an equal number of players stand on opposite sides of a table, facing one another.

-When the game begins, the first person in the line on each team has to drink the contents of their cup and then place it right-side-up on the table hanging a bit off the edge (to give them room to flip it).
+Each person is given a plastic Solo cup filled with the same set amount of beer.
+When the game begins, the first person in the line on each team has to drink the contents of their cup and then place it right-side-up on the table, hanging a bit off the edge (to give them room to flip it).

 Then, using just one hand (no blowing), the players have to try to flip the cup over 180 degrees in a single motion until it lands upside down.

-The first team to get the last person in their line to successfully drink and flip their cup wins.
+The first team to get the last person in their line to successfully drink and flip their cup wins!

-15. This blows
+19. This blows

-16. Medusa rules
+20. Medusa rules

-Everyone sits around a circular table littered with shot glasses containing various spirits (liquor, not souls).
+This is another perfect game for starting a party off or pre-gaming.
+Everyone sits around a circular table with shot glasses containing various spirits (liquor, not souls).

 Everyone counts to three and then looks up at someone.
 If the person you’re looking at isn’t looking back at you, you’re safe.

-If the person you’re looking at is looking back at you, you must both shout out, “Medusa!” while maintaining eye contact and taking one of the shots from the table.
+If the person you’re looking at is looking back at you, you must shout out, “Medusa!” while maintaining eye contact and taking one of the shots from the table.

 The game ends when all the shots on the table are gone.

-17. The pocky game
+21. The pocky game

-Itâs like that scene from Lady and the Tramp, only with a Japanese treat youâve only ever eaten if you watch anime.
+It’s like that scene from Lady and the Tramp, only with a Japanese treat you’ve only ever eaten if you watch anime.
+First, you need Pocky.
+You can get it in the “Asian” aisle of almost any grocery store.

-Two players both start simultaneously nibbling away at either end of a stick of Pocky.
+Two players start simultaneously nibbling away at either end of a stick of Pocky.
 Whoever pulls away first loses and has to take a shot.

-18. Freeze or drink
+22. Freeze or drink

+This game is perfect to keep as a running theme throughout a party.
 One person is designated Ms. or Mr. Freeze.
-At any point throughout the party, that person can, well⊠freeze.
+At any point throughout the party, that person can, well

-19. Modified flip sip or strip
+23. Modified flip sip or strip

+This is an updated version of a classic party game by The Best Drinking Games.
 Get in a circle and have the first player flip a coin.
-Have the person to the left of them guess what the coin flip is.
+Have the person to their left guess what the coin flip is.

 If they get it right, they get the coin and flip for the person to their left.